victorjonsson/jQuery-Form-Validator/README.md

  * **escape**  — (convert < > & ' " to html entities)
  * **numberFormat**  — (declare the attribute data-sanitize-number-format with any of the formats described on http://numeraljs.com/.
 Note that this rule requires that numeral.js is included in the page)

-Read the documentation for the UK module at [http://formvalidator.net/#uk-validators](http://formvalidator.net/#uk-validators)
+Read the documentation for the sanitation module at [http://formvalidator.net/#data-sanitation](http://formvalidator.net/#data-sanitation)

 ## Writing a custom validator